Kaustubh-404/TrackYourTax/README.md

 ## Contributing

-We welcome contributions from the community to improve TaxRevenueTransparency further.
+We welcome contributions from the community to improve Track My Tax further.
 If you would like to contribute, please follow these steps:

 1. Fork the repository.